rmzetti/hover-exec/READMORE.md

   ![](https://raw.githubusercontent.com/rmzetti/hover-exec/master/Hover-exec.gif)
   ![](Hover-exec.gif)

+### Compatibility with Markdown Preview Enhanced (*mpe*)

+There is also an intention to maintain a certain compatability with the excellent *markdown preview enhanced* extension.
+The idea is to simply include *mpe* requirements in the usual *mpe* {curly brackets} in the command line.
+There are a number of elements of *hover-exec@ (eg. in-line results, built in javascript execution rather than `node` only, and the different approach to temporary storage of generated script files) which make full compatability difficult at this stage, but many scripts can still be executed in both extensions.

 ---
 ## Basic hover-exec

-Hovering over lines starting with ` ``` ` (or lines which start with a single backtick and include an end backtck) will trigger a hover message with an *exec* command in the bottom line.
-Hovering over ` ``` ` at the end of a block will trigger the message for the start of the block.
+Hovering over code block start or end lines, which start with a triple backtick, or lines which start with a single backtick and include an end backtick, will trigger a hover message with an *exec* command in the bottom line.
+Hovering over the triple backtick at the end of a block will trigger the message for the start of the block.
 Clicking the command link on the bottom line of the hover message (or using the shortcut `Alt+/` or `Opt+/` with the cursor anywhere in the block) will execute the code in the code block, and produce output.

 ---
 ## Javascript scripts

 Javascript code blocks can be executed using the `vm` module, or by using *vscode*'s built in `eval` - and also through [nodejs](#nodejs).
 The default (command blocks with id `js` ) is to use the `vm` module, `hover-exec` provides, by default, a reasonably substantial `vm context`.

-### Examples using `vm` and `eval`
+### Examples using vm and eval

 ```js  //click this line in the *hover* to execute the block
 //js  //this comment is to show the command line in markdown previews